pvlib/pvlib-python/README.md

 Code differences
 ================
-Here are some of the major differences between our fork and the official python project.
+Here are some of the major differences between our fork and the Sandia PVLIB\_Python project.
 Note that some of these differences have been resolved in the Sandia [develop branch](https://github.com/Sandia-Labs/PVLIB_Python/tree/develop).
 We have not attempted to catalog the differences with the MATLAB code.

 Library wide changes:
 * Remove ``pvl_`` from module names.